 View this post on Instagram

-The newest installment of Graft Cider‘s ongoing Book of Nomad series seems to have read our desires for a bright, fruity, brain-awakening punch of flavor to clear away the lingering frost.
-Empress’s Daughter is a strawberry mochi cider, with a touch of matcha green tea, as well as vanilla, ginger and cardamom.
-Like pretty much all of Graft’s ciders, expect this one to be big on flavor but short on sweetness; its ciders are unfiltered, sour and funky.
+The newest installment of Graft Cider‘s ongoing Book of Nomad series seems to have read our desires for bright fruity flavors.
+Although it’s called Ice Piercer, this cider, with a wild yeast co-ferment of Gewurztraminer grape skins and New York apples, fermented a second time with apricot provides a brain-awakening punch of flavor to clear away the lingering frost Like all of Grafts’ stuff, Ice Piercer is unfiltered, sour and funky.
 Find some near you with the Graft finder tool.

 Incline Cider Co.
 The Legend Lemongrass Cider